The Creator (2023 film): Plot

 Drew declares Alphie could be humanity's most powerful weapon.
 An attack by New Asia police attempting to recover Alphie kills Drew's simulant girlfriend and leaves Drew fatally wounded; before he dies, Drew confesses to Taylor that the reason the military attacked Taylor's home five years ago is because they learned Maya is Nirmata, and they have been keeping it a secret from him ever since.
 Taylor and Alphie are captured by New Asian forces led by Harun, a simulant soldier and former ally of Taylor's during his time undercover.
 Harun states that the detonation in Los Angeles was a human error blamed on AI, who only wish to peacefully co-exist with humanity.
-Harun also reveals to Taylor that Alphie was modeled after their unborn daughter from an embryo scan, and that Maya had completed her creation just weeks before the attack.
 After escaping his captors, Taylor rescues Alphie as Howell launches an attack on the village.
 Taylor learns that Maya is alive, but has been in a coma ever since the attack, being kept on life support by simulants.
 Since simulants cannot harm Nirmata, she is "stranded" and unable to die.
 As Taylor takes Maya off life support, U.S. forces led by Howell arrive.
 Howell attempts to extract Maya’s consciousness but is killed by Harun during the process.
 Harun tells Taylor NOMAD must be destroyed for the war to end.
 Taylor grabs the memory drive that contains Maya’s consciousness before they escape.

-Captured again, Taylor is coerced into killing Alphie with an electroshock weapon.
+Captured again, Taylor is coerced into killing Alphie with an EMP weapon.
 However, Andrews later discovers this to be a ruse, allowing the pair to escape.
 Boarding a lunar shuttle at the Los Angeles Interplanetary Air and Space Port, Alphie forces the spacecraft to dock aboard NOMAD as Andrews orders a large-scale assault on remaining AI bases.
 Taylor plants explosives; ejects Alphie by escape pod when Andrews activates a robot that prevents him from fleeing; and reunites with a simulant bearing Maya's likeness, activated by Alphie with Maya's memories from the drive that Taylor gave to her as a necklace.
 They embrace as NOMAD explodes, killing Taylor, destroying Maya, and shutting down the missile guidance system, saving most of the targeted AI bases across New Asia.
 Arriving on Earth, Alphie is welcomed by the AI population as a new "Nirmata".